Main Menu:

 You often actually need two transmission jacks to hold two parts at the same time.

-Mine has made a lot of little jobs more pleasurable because even if you are working under the ponnet from the top you can raise the car up a bit to help an aching back - and if you drop a bolt just raise the car and pick it up - Decadence Grin
+Mine has made a lot of little jobs more pleasurable because even if you are working under the ponnet from the top you can raise the car up a bit to help an aching back - and if you drop a bolt just raise the car and pick it up - Decadence ;D

 Bill